-We share a common mission, vision and values, and the Code of Conduct helps us fulfill those.
-It's a resource to look to when we wonder, "What's the right thing to do?"
-Below is important contact information to help you answer that question.
-As you read, ask questions, and use the Code of Conduct in your daily work, please know that these resources are here for you and your colleagues.
+The Code of Conduct is a resource to look to when we wonder, "What's the right thing to do?"
+Below is important contact information to help personnel answer that question.
+As you read, ask questions, and use the Code of Conduct in your daily work please know that these resources are here for you.
+The Code of Conduct applies to anyone acting on behalf of the organization, including; staff and leaders of affiliate organizations, Board members, Compliance Committee members, contractors, and volunteers.
+We refer to all of these individuals as "personnel" in this Code of Conduct.